oracle-livelabs/database/edition-based-redefinition/review-hr-schema/review-hr-schema.md

 ![Default edition](images/default-edition.png " ")

-In a normal situation, either a DBA or a single administrative user would take care of the editions, but in a development database, developers may want to maintain the editions themselves.
-The `CREATE ANY EDITION` privilege is also handy, but not effective when the users that create them are recreated as part of integration tests: an edition is an object at database (PDB) level, but the grants work like for normal objects (grants are lost if the grantor is deleted).
+In a normal situation, either a DBA or a single administrative user would take care of the editions, but in a development database or fully CI/CD automated environment, developers may want to maintain the editions themselves.
+The `CREATE ANY EDITION` privilege is also handy, but not effective when the users that create them are recreated as part of integration tests: an edition is an object at the database (PDB) level, but the grants work like for normal objects (grants are lost if the grantor is deleted).

 The file `hr_main.sql` gives the extra grants to the `HR` user:

 ![HR grants](images/hr-grants.png " ")

-## Task 2: Review Base Tables and Editioning Views
+## Task 2: Review the Base Tables and Editioning Views

-The set of scripts that install the `HR` schema is different from the default one.
+The set of scripts that install the `HR` schema is different from the one that is usually shipped with the Oracle Database examples.

-Also give a look at the file `hr_cre.sql`.This script is available in initial_setup folder.Each table has a different name compared to the original `HR` schema (a suffix `$0` in this example):
+Look at the file `hr_cre.sql`.
+This script is available in the initial_setup folder.
+Each table has a different name compared to the original `HR` schema (a suffix `$0` in this example):

 ![Create table region ](images/create-table-region.png " ")